gjohnn/gjohn_nvim/README.md

 You can modify this configuration by editing the files in `~/.config/nvim/lua/custom/`.

 ## Contact
-If you have any questions or suggestions, feel free to open an issue in this repository.
+If you have any questions or suggestions, feel free to open an issue in this repository!!!

-Enjoy using Neovim! 🚀